-In collaboration with the Rubin Museum of Art, Pentacle is curating an exciting new series of site-specific dance in the museum’s galleries.
-This initiative provides performance opportunities for our dance artists to reach new audiences from the visual arts field, forge relationships with a museum, and explore the artistic possibilities of creating site-specific work in a visual art setting.
+In collaboration with the Rubin Museum of Art, Pentacle curated an exciting series of site-specific dance in the museum’s galleries.
+This initiative provided performance opportunities for our dance artists to reach new audiences from the visual arts field, forge relationships with a museum, and explore the artistic possibilities of creating site-specific work in a visual art setting.

 For the pilot season Suspending Time, Pentacle selected four artists from our pool of constituents: Zvi Gotheiner/ZviDance, Beth Gill, nora chipaumire, and Raja Feather Kelly | the feath3r theory.
 Each artist created a 20 min site-specific dance in one of the museum’s galleries responding to the museum’s 2018 theme, “The Future.”
 Suspending Time was a success with sold out performances, prominent features in publications like the New Yorker, and an influx of new visitors to the Rubin.

 Pentacle’s Dance Series at the Rubin Museum of Art is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
-Pentacle receives private support for its Dance Series at the Rubin Museum of Art from the Howard Gilman Foundation and Mertz Gilmore Foundation.
+Pentacle receives private support for its Dance Series at the Rubin Museum of Art from the Mertz Gilmore Foundation and the Howard Gilman Foundation.